Now enrolling new students for Fall 2018

 Co-founder and co-director of the Houston Youth Harp Ensemble, a Saturday morning program that helps harp students in Houston further their musical growth and build a supportive harp community

 Harp faculty at Blue Lake Fine Arts Camp in Twin Lake, Michigan, where she teaches highly talented high school aged harpists during the summer, and Stephen F. Austin Strings Camp, a one–week orchestra intensive for middle and high school students

 Music residencies at Travis Elementary School in the Heights (2017–2018) and Monarch Institute (2016–2017) where she developed a music-oriented curriculum and helped students created a musical production

-Da Camera of Houston Young Artist Fellow from 2016–2018, which allowed her to teach in public, private, and charter schools all across Houston
+Da Camera of Houston Young Artist Fellow from 2016–2018, which facilitated teaching engagements in public, private, and charter schools all across Houston

 Harp teacher Stephanie Gustafson has a decade of teaching experience in diverse settings, with students of all ages, backgrounds, and goals.